docccdev/evokit/packages/evokit-grid/README.md

 ## `grid-indent`

-The property allows you to set the indentation value for all sides of an element at once or to determine it only for specified sides.
+The property allows you to set the indentation value for all sides of an cell at once or to determine it only for specified sides.

+> **Is calculated from content to content.**

 **Advanced props**